aniketh1/CloudBasedCollborativeCodeEditor/PRODUCTION_CLERK_SETUP.md

 # Production Clerk Configuration Guide

-## ⚠️ CRITICAL: You are using Clerk development keys in production!
+## ⚠️ CRITICAL: Middleware Error - MIDDLEWARE_INVOCATION_FAILED

-The error message "Clerk has been loaded with development keys" indicates that your production deployment is using development environment variables instead of production ones.
+The error `500: INTERNAL_SERVER_ERROR Code: MIDDLEWARE_INVOCATION_FAILED` indicates that the Clerk middleware is failing to execute properly.
+This is typically caused by missing or incorrect environment variables in production.

-## 🔧 Fix Required in Vercel Dashboard
+## 🔧 IMMEDIATE FIX REQUIRED in Vercel Dashboard

 ### Step 1: Get Production Keys from Clerk
 1. Go to [Clerk Dashboard](https://dashboard.clerk.com/)